KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 | 1GU                       | 0.5GU               |
 | 2GU                       | 1GU                 |

 > An enemy affected by Amber’s Charged Shot has 1.6B Pyro.
-Using Kaeya’s E \(2B Cryo\) only removes 1GU Pyro because weak melt occurs when the trigger is Cryo.
+Using Kaeya’s E \(2B Cryo\) only removes 1GU Pyro because weak Melt occurs when the trigger is Cryo.

 Strong amping elemental triggers have a 2x modifier.